anur0n/academic-personal-webpage-kickstart/content/post/unity_ml_scene_controlling_python/index.md

 ---
-title: 'Controlling UnityML environment Scenes for different experiments with python'
+title: 'Controlling Unity ML-agent environment Scenes for different experiments with python'
 # subtitle: ''
 summary: This article discusses ways to control the UnityML game/environment and switch scenes from python script.